Today's Articles

 *Charles Blockson was born on this date in 1933.
 He was a Black educator, historian, and author.

 Charles LeRoy Blockson was born in Norristown, PA, the son of Charles E. Blockson and Annie Parker Blockson.
-He contracted pneumonia and scarlet fever as a child, wasn't expected to live, and developed a lisp.
+As a child, he contracted pneumonia and scarlet fever, wasn't expected to live, and developed a lisp.
 In his youth, he helped his mother with household chores and worked with his father, who owned a painting and plastering business, during the summer.
 Despite his early illness, he became a physically strong child and participated in sports at school in his community.

 Blockson later recalled another childhood experience that led to his zeal to document Black contributions to American history.
 As a young boy, he asked his white teacher about the importance of African Americans in building the nation.
 She told him, "Negroes have no history," quoted Frank Whelan in the Morning Call.
 "They were born to serve white people."
 Fifty years later, the teacher phoned Blockson to apologize.
 "Charles, you have taught us all something about ourselves and our place in history."